Rational-Link/Chainlink-External-Adapters-Template/README.md

 - data.result: Contains the extracted content from the specified Wikipedia article

 ---
-## Chainlink bridge in this Example
+## Chainlink Bridge in this Example

 In the Chainlink Operator UI, a bridge wil be created like this:
 ![Alt text](./job/snapshot_wiki-bridge.png)